 Yes, it’s like we’d move into another dimension where we could dream and imagine and deal with challenges as they arose.
 One thing was certain, if you were on a pilgrimage with us, it was no ordinary tourist trip at all.

 This magic happened at the Ranch, too.
 In our circles in the Main Lodge, Jan was always on one side of me and India was on the other side.
 India’s presence grounded us there and helped connect us to the space, which is really important as we guide women into this work.

 Most people come a long way to the Ranch, and it’s an adventure but there’s also an inner knowing, a sense that they’re doing important work (and of course, they are).
 When we circle up as women, and share what’s meaningful and let it be held by the group, the experiences that you’ve been holding alone can now be heard and seen by others.
 You know you’re not alone and do not need to be ashamed of things that have happened to you.
 Women get a sense of who they are and what they’re here to do, then they can go back out into the world and decide what’s next.

-India promised me she’d be there for my 2020 Summer Solstice retreat, and I fully expect to feel her presence sitting right beside me, grounding us in the space!
+India promised me she’d be there for my Women’s Wisdom Retreat, and I fully expect to feel her presence sitting right beside me, grounding us in the space!

 Do you care to share any of your experiences with India in those last few months before she passed?
 This seemed to be such a mystical time for those close to her.

 Well if she was crossing dimensions in everyday life, you can believe this other-world communication was happening leading up to her passing.
 She was always amazing in that way, and she stayed around a lot longer than she was expected to, spending her time in and out of consciousness.
 I think she did that to ensure that those carrying on the legacy of the Ranch were able to bond and strengthen their relationships, because last summer and fall were tough and required a lot of resilience, faith and surrender.
 She knew that the team needed to be a united front—and they grew closer through a shared love and devotion to her.